Prompt, Affordable Same-Day Pest Control in Sydney – From $129.

 We will tailor our tips to make them specific to your environment so you can get the most out of them.
 You should also regularly clean and mop your space, as this will help to minimise the likelihood of fleas infesting your home or workplace.

-Tom’s Pest Control provide flea treatment for homes and workplaces that will make a great difference.
+Tom’s Pest Control provides flea treatment for homes and workplaces that really make a difference.
 Our services have helped countless people in Sydney for the following reasons:

 Fleas can jump on carpets, furniture, and drapes to indicate a flea infestation.
 You may find several dot-like bugs in your pet’s hair.
 You may notice that your dog is prone to scratching, licking, or biting its fur.
 You may also notice a lot of brown and black debris throughout your dog’s fur.
 These are the flea eggs that were left behind after a blood feast.